-2. Each slave process will dlopen the dynamically loaded library specified by the command line option.
-Each dynamically loaded library must contain four C functions used to interface the wrapperAPI with the dynamically loaded library.
-All four of these required functions will be called in order by each slave.
+- 2. Each slave process will dlopen the dynamically loaded library specified by the command line option.
+Each dynamically loaded library must contain six C functions used to interface the wrapperAPI with the dynamically loaded library.
+All six of these required functions will be called in order by each slave.
 These functions will be defined within an extern "C" {} from the wrapperAPI's C++ code.
 Each function will use an error or warning message string variable.
-This message string will be nulled out before each call to one of the four interface functions.
+This message string will be nulled out before each call to one of the five interface functions.
 Any non-null value returned by one of the interface messages will be cached by the wrapperAPI for command message communications with the mpiAPI at a convenient time.
-These messages will be logged into the LDAS logging system by the mpiAPI:

-a) The first required C function is used to initialize the dynamically loaded library and to configure the parameterization as defined by the command line option -filterparams.
-It is called once by the master and each slave in the MPI COMM WORLD:
+These messages will be logged into the LDAS logging system by the mpiAPI: - a) The first required C function is used to initialize the dynamically loaded library and to configure the parameterization as defined by the command line option -filterparams.
+It is called once by the master and each slave in the MPI_COMM_WORLD:

 '''

 extern "C" {

-#include "lalDataTypes.h"

 #include "wrapperInterface.h"

-CHAR initMessage[1024] = "";
+CHAR initMessage = 0;

+free(initMessage);

-INT4 filterInit( INT4 argc, CHAR argv[], CHAR initMessage );
+INT4 initFilter( INT4 argc, CHAR argv[], CHAR initMessage );

 }

 '''

 where argc is a count of the number of parameter arguments being passed into the dynamically loaded library from the -filterparams command line option and argv is an array of pointers to the -filterparams command line options.
 Note that the argv[0] pointer will store the string "-filterparams".
-This will allow filterInit() to verify that the options are associated with the appropriate command line option.
-As an example, if the command line contained -filterparams=[1.0, 3.0, 10.0], the value of argc would be 4 and argv[0] would point to "-filterparams", argv[1] would point to "1.0", argv[2] would point to "3.0", and argv[3] would point to "10.0".
-The filterInit() function will be responsible for parsing the character values pointed to by argv into numerical values.
+This will allow initFilter() to verify that the options are associated with the appropriate command line option.
+As an example, if the command line contained -filterparams=[1.0, 3.0, 10.0], the value of argc would be 4 and argv[0] would point to "-filterparams", argv[1] would point to "10.0".
+The initFilter() function will be responsible for parsing the character values pointed to by argv into numerical values.
 As noted earlier all floating point values MUST have a decimal point.
 Non numerical values are allowed by this mechanism, however they should be discouraged.

-The filterInit() function returns a 0 (zero) value if it is successful in parsing and interpreting the values from argv (including any and all range checking on these values).
-In the event of an error, the filterInit() function must return a 1 (one) and assign a unique error message of no more than 1024 characters to the initMessage variable.
-In the event that a warning condition is established, the value returned by filterInit shall be -1 and the corresponding warning message will be stored in the initMessage variable.
+The initFilter() function returns a 0 (zero) value if it is successful in parsing and interpreting the values from argv (including any and all range checking on these values).
+In the event of an error, the initFilter() function must return a 1 (one) and assign a unique error message to the initMessage variable.
+In the event that a warning condition is established, the value returned by initFilter shall be -1 and the corresponding warning message will be stored in the initMessage variable.
+Any warning or error level message stored in initMessage will be logged under in the LDAS wrapperAPI log file, along with the GPS time, jobID, hostname, node number and the initFilter() function name.
+Any memory associated with initMessage will be freed before the call to initFilter().